The Monkey Puzzle Tree: An Unusual and Endangered Plant

 The IUCN, or International Union for Conservation of Nature, has classified the wild monkey puzzle tree population as endangered.
 This is worrying information.
 It would be very sad to lose this unique tree from the Earth.

 The number of monkey puzzle trees has been reduced due to deforestation caused by logging and burning.
 These activities are used to clear trees from land so that it can be used to grow crops or to provide a grazing area for animals.
-Monkey puzzle trees are actually quite resistant to fires caused by natural causes but are less able to protect themselves from fires deliberately set by people.
+The trees are actually quite resistant to fires caused by natural causes but are less able to protect themselves from fires deliberately set by people.
 The tree is also harvested for its fine-grained wood.
-It's illegal to cut down a wild monkey puzzle tree, but unfortunately this law is often disobeyed.
+It's illegal to cut down a wild monkey puzzle tree in its native habitat, but unfortunately this law is often disobeyed.

-Outside of their native habitat, monkey puzzle trees grow well in Britain and in the Pacific Northwest region of North America (Oregon, Washington and British Columbia).
-They also grow in Northern California and in some other parts of North America.
+Outside of their native habitat, monkey puzzle trees grow well in Britain and in the Pacific Northwest region of North America (Oregon, Washington, and British Columbia).
+Several grow in gardens in my neighbourhood.
+One person who lives near me has even added a second Araucaria araucana to their garden.
+The trees also grow in Northern California and in some other parts of North America.

-The tree does best in a mild climate that receives a good supply of rain.
-It likes full sunlight.
-It grows in a wide variety of soils as long as they are well drained.
+The species does best in a mild climate that receives a good supply of rain.
+It likes full sunlight but also does well in partial shade.
+It grows in a wide variety of soils, as long as they are well drained.
 The tree will tolerate salt spray from the ocean.
-However, it doesn't do well in a hot, dry climate or in polluted areas.
-It's classified as hardy to zone 7.
+It doesn't grow well in a very hot and dry climate or in polluted areas.
+According to the Missouri Botanical Garden, it's suitable for USDA Plant Hardiness Zones 7 to 10.
+The garden says that the tree has a spread of twenty to thirty feet and is generally shorter in cultivation than it is in the wild.

 Seeds or seedlings of a monkey puzzle tree produces a lovely ornamental plant.
 The tree is sometimes grown in a container as a house plant.
 Patience is needed if the grower wants to obtain seeds from the tree, however, and there is no guarantee of success.